Browse Dictionary: Letter “R”

 rate

-imbued, dyed; dyed in color of love.
+colored, dyed; imbued, steeped, immersed, absorbed, engrossed; dyed in color of love.

 Grammar: past participle (adjective of bhagat), nominative case; masculine, plural.